pusher/faros/docs/3_configuration.md

 allow cross-namespace ownership.
 For a simple setup, it's recommended that you use a single ClusterGitTrack to handle your entire cluster.

-Faros can be restricted to only handling GitTracks or ClusterGitTracks with the `--gittrack-mode` and `--clustergittrack-mode` flags.
+A Faros controller can be restricted to only handling GitTracks or ClusterGitTracks with the `--gittrack-mode` and `--clustergittrack-mode` flags. `--gittrack-mode` takes the following options

+* `Disabled`: Don't handle `gittracks`
+* `Enabled`: Handle `gittracks`

-Furthermore, you can restrict Faros to only handling GitTracks within one namespace with the `--namespace=<namespace` flag
+When a Faros controller is handling `gittracks`, you can restrict it to only handling `GitTracks` within one namespace with the `--namespace=$namespace` flag.
+If the flag is empty, all namespaces are handled.

+`--clustergittrack-mode` takes the following options

+* `Disabled`: No `ClusterGitTracks` are handled
+* `ExcludeNamespaced`: Only cluster-scoped resources within a `ClusterGitTrack` are handled
+* `IncludeNamespaced`: all resources are handled by a `ClusterGitTrack`, including namespaced ones.

+When `--clustergittrack-mode` is enabled, you cannot restrict it to a given namespace because of kubernetes internals limitations

 ### Leader Election